 Also Rankedsee more on Kate Winslet

-Natalie Portman, albeit nervous, was not necessarily opposed to on-screen nudity.
+Natalie Portman, albeit nervous, was not necessarily opposed to baring it all on camera.
 But after her naked scenes ended up all over adult websites, the actress felt much more opinionated on the issue:

-"It really depressed me that half of every review on the film was about the nudity.
+"It really depressed me that half of every review on the film was about [my scenes.]
 It made me think I shouldn't have done it.
-I'm not prudish about nudity.
+I'm not prudish about [it.]
 I think it's beautiful in films, and sex is such a big part of life.
 My issue is that I feel it takes something away from what you're doing when the focus is put on the wrong thing."

 Also Rankedsee more on Natalie Portman

 Jennifer Lawrence had to film some pretty intimate scenes for the 2018 spy thriller Red Sparrow.
-She described going nude as awkward at first, but then empowering:
+She described going naked as awkward at first, but then empowering:

 "There's one particular scene in the movie where your nightmare comes true from grade school, where you're standing naked in front of a classroom full of people.
 So that became a reality, but it actually wasn't that bad...